Cauliflower Fungus Soup with Coconut and Lime

 - Clean the cauliflower fungus, making sure there is no detritus lurking within its folds.
 If necessary, you can dunk it in water briefly – it won’t absorb water as most other fungi would – and drain it well on a teacloth.
 Separate into fronds and set aside.

 - Remove the tough outer layers of the lemon grass and finely slice the inner part.
-Put the lemongrass, spring onion, chillies, lime zest, lime juice, coriander leaves, turmeric and 1 tablespoon of the oil into a processor and blitz to a smoothish paste.
+Put the lemongrass, spring onion, chillies, lime zest, lime juice, coriander stalks, turmeric and 1 tablespoon of the oil into a processor and blitz to a smoothish paste.

 - Set a medium sized pan over a moderate heat and fry the paste for a minute or so, moving it around so that it doesn’t burn.
 Add the coconut milk and bring up to the boil.
 Turn down to a steady simmer while you cook the cauliflower fungus.